BrodyStone21/Block_Snapchat_Ads/README.md

 ### Note:
 Please ensure you clear Snapchat's cache and force stop the app within your system settings to ensure this works.

+### My Discover page isn't loading new content?
+To force your Discover page to load new content, you must either temporily disable Pi-hole, or connect to a network that is not blocking these domains (such as your mobile data).
+Then you must open the app, go to the discover page, and scroll down to let new content load.
+After this, you can renable Pi-hole.